AquaticInformatics/aquarius-field-data-framework/src/FieldVisitHotFolderService/Readme.md

 - If the AQTS server is not running AQTS 2018.4-or-newer, the service will exit.
 - If the AQTS server does not have the [JSON field data plugin](../JsonFieldData/Readme.md) installed, the service will exit.

+# Forcing the service to exit after certain conditions are met

+Two advanced options are provided to force the service to exit under certain conditions:

+- `/MaximumFileCount=limit` will force the service to exit after processing the given number of files.
+- `/MaximumFileWaitInterval=timespan` will force the service to exit after an interval elapses with no new files.

+These options default to "keep the service running forever", and the options can be combined together.

+These options are not meant for a normal production deployment, but can be useful when scripting together migration workflows which only need to upload a certain number of field visit files and then continue on to perform other work.

 # Log files

 The service creates a `FieldVisitHotFolderService.log` file in the same directory as the EXE.